Importance of Right Network Architecture vs Cost

 - Aviatrix support won’t be able to solve and troubleshoot end-to-end because the VPCs were not attached by Aviatrix Controller

 - Customer is taking the risk of not having end-to-end Encryption

 - AWS-TGW does not provide encryption for Spoke VPCs

-- This could be moot point in this architecture, because customer decided to use AWS-TGW as attachment but it is important to call out for compliance, audit, GDPR and security reasons
+- This could be a moot point in this architecture because the customer decided to use AWS-TGW as an attachment but it is important to call out for compliance, audit, GDPR, and security reasons